Scheduling of a hybrid set of tasks

 isr_total_us += ol_us

-# If no task exec events at all, fall back to elapsed = exec
+# Fallback: if no task exec events recorded, elapsed = exec

 if not exec_windows: